Ethereum Pectra Upgrade: Testnet Challenges, Client Diversity, and What You Need To Know

 Pectra upgrade boosts Ethereum with EIP improvements, client diversity, and better L2 scaling.
 Learn what’s new and what’s next for the network.

 The Pectra upgrade marks another leap forward for the Ethereum blockchain, pushing it closer to a scalable and efficient environment for users and developers.
-In this post, we’ll unpack what Pectra is all about, dive into the Ethereum Improvement Proposals (EIPs) included in the upgrade, and explore how these changes strengthen the network.
+In this post, we’ll unpack what Pectra is all about, dive into the Ethereum Improvement Proposals (EIPs) included in the upgrade, and explore how these proposals strengthen the network.
 We’ll also touch on a hiccup that occurred during the testnet upgrade process (more on that later).
 Let’s get started!

 Pectra EIPs: What’s Under the Hood